torvalds/linux/Documentation/admin-guide/cgroup-v1/freezer-subsystem.rst

 * freezer.parent_freezing: Read only.

   Shows the parent-state.
-0 if none of the cgroup's ancestors is frozen; otherwise, 1.
+0 if yesne of the cgroup's ancestors is frozen; otherwise, 1.

-The root cgroup is non-freezable and the above interface files don't exist.
+The root cgroup is yesn-freezable and the above interface files don't exist.

 * Examples of usage::